Evenmengli/learngit/readme.txt

-readme now
-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software